 Residential solar panel systems have the following parts:

 - Solar cells: These parts convert solar energy into electricity.
-Solar cells can be made from the thin film with semiconductor materials or various forms of silicon, such as monocrystalline silicon.
+Solar cells can be made from thin film with semiconductor materials or various forms of silicon, such as monocrystalline silicon.

 - Solar panels: These panels, which contain solar cells, absorb energy from the sun.